wrenchgeek/attack_of_the_everything/README.md

 --- | ------------ | ------------ | ----- | ----- | ----- | ------| -------------  |
 1  |  1  |  5  |  false  |  true  |  false  |  false  |  Steve's Office  |
 2  |  2  |  4  |  false  |  true  |  false  |  false  |  Break Room  |

-<h2>Setup Instructions:</h2>
-  Runs under Ruby v2 on OS X. You'll need to run postgres as following:

-    $ postgres

-  Leave this running.
-Now create the database as follows:

-    $ rake db:setup

-  Run the app to start your adventure!:

-    $ ruby app.rb

-<h2>How to Play:</h2>
-1. Follow along with the story.
-There will be zombies.
-There will be things you can pick up.
-2. Type what you want to do into the text input area using simple English syntax.

-*Note: item and monster names/descriptions are case sensitive!*

-For example:

-    go west

-  or

-    pick up Cup of Coffee

-  or

-    attack Zombie Jesus with Baseball Bat

 <h2>Known Bugs</h2>